Yiming-Zuo/SST2/docs/source/usage.md

 The other scripts are experimental and should be used with caution.

+all scripts use:
+* Amber99sbnmr forcefield for implicit solvent simulations
+* Amber14SB forcefield for explicit solvent simulations, with TIP3P water model
+* Use the `pdbfixer` to fix the pdb files and assign a **pH=7.0** protonation state to the peptide.

 ## Available options

 The scripts have several options that can be displayed by using the `--help` option.
 For example: